Go Back

 Methodology & Analytical Approach

-1. Performance Optimization: To handle high-volume tables (12M+ sales records), I implemented Materialized Views and B-Tree Indexing on primary and foreign keys.
-This strategy significantly reduced query execution time by pre-aggregating core metrics and improving data retrieval efficiency.
+1. Performance Optimization: To handle high-volume tables (12M+ sales records), Materialized Views and B-Tree Indexing were implemented on primary and foreign keys — significantly reducing query execution time by pre-aggregating core metrics and improving data retrieval efficiency.

-2. Code Modularization: Utilized CTEs (Common Table Expressions) to ensure the analytical pipeline is modular, readable, and maintainable.
-This approach allowed for complex multi-step calculations to be audited easily.
+2. Code Modularization: CTEs were used to keep the analytical pipeline modular, readable, and maintainable — allowing complex multi-step calculations to be audited easily.

-3. Weighted Valuation: Preferred Weighted Averages over naive averages for sale and purchase prices.
-This ensures that high-volume transactions carry appropriate mathematical weight, preventing low-volume price outliers from skewing the final financial results.
+3. Weighted Valuation: Weighted Averages were preferred over naive averages for sale and purchase prices, ensuring high-volume transactions carry appropriate mathematical weight and preventing low-volume outliers from skewing financial results.

-4. Core Shrinkage Framework: Developed a standardized three-pillar calculation for every business question to ensure consistency:
+4. Core Shrinkage Framework: A three-pillar calculation was standardized across every business question for consistency:

-5. Data-Driven Thresholding: In the absence of predefined industry benchmarks, I used the PERCENTILE_CONT function to perform a deep distribution analysis of the data.
+5. Data-Driven Threshold: In the absence of predefined industry benchmarks, `PERCENTILE_CONT` was used to perform a distribution analysis and establish risk thresholds from the data itself.

-6. Risk Categorization: Final segmentation (e.g., Critical vs. High-Impact) was derived by testing multiple percentiles (P75, P91, P96).
-This allowed me to identify the “elbow point”—the specific threshold where financial risk and exposure significantly accelerate.
+6. Risk Categorization: Final segmentation (Critical vs. High-Impact) was derived by testing multiple percentiles (P75, P91, P96) to identify the elbow point — the threshold where financial risk and exposure significantly accelerate.

 Operational Risk & Performance Indicators